codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-google-play-errors.md

    - Check version and version code.
 This error is possible when your version code is the same as the apk/aab already uploaded on google play.

 ### Cannot update a published APK
-   - If an app has already been sent to a specific track, you cannot re-upload it. - You can change its track or increment the version code.
+   - If an app has already been sent to a specific track, you cannot re-upload it.
+   - You can change its track or increment the version code.
    - This error is possible when your version or version code is the same as the apk/aab already uploaded on google play.

 ### Your scoped storage permission declaration needs to be updated
    - Google requires you to declare your [storage permissions](https://developer.android.com/about/versions/11/privacy/storagehttps://www.xda-developers.com/android-11-all-files-access-permission-form/)
    - You will have to update your app accordingly to be able to publish to Google Play Store.

+### You cannot rollout this release because it does not allow any existing users to upgrade to the newly added APKs
+   - The error message is because your new APK has a lower version code than the previous APK.
+Newer APKs must always have a higher version code than the previous version.
+Check your version code and upgrade it automatically.

 ### Package not found: com.xxxxx.app
    - The error 'Package not found' means that an application with the package name from the artifact generated during the builds doesn't exist in your Google Play account.